utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

     <img alt="Move element Partner Workspace" src="https://assets.postman.com/postman-docs/v10/move-collection-to-partner-workspace-v10.jpg" width="400px"/>

-Note that items related to what you're moving, such as monitors and mock servers, won't move with the element automatically.
+Items related to what you're moving, such as monitors and mock servers, won't move with the element automatically.
 For more information, see [Moving elements to team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/#moving-elements-to-team-workspaces).

 If you'd like to keep certain elements in other workspaces, you can [fork them into Partner Workspaces](/docs/collaborating-in-postman/using-version-control/forking-entities/#creating-a-fork) to help [keep them up to date](/docs/collaborating-in-postman/using-version-control/forking-entities/#pulling-updates-from-a-parent-element) with any changes to the parent element.

 ## Inviting collaborators to a Partner Workspace

 Workspace Admins, Partner Managers, and Partner Leads can invite partners to Partner Workspaces.
 Your team can invite three partners assigned the Workspace Editor role at no extra cost.
 When you assign a partner the Workspace Editor role, they can edit all workspace resources in the Partner Workspace, including collections.

-To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).
-A paid seat is consumed when a partner is assigned at least one Editor role (at the workspace or collection level) in at least one Partner Workspace.
-Assigning a partner the Workspace Viewer or Collection Viewer role doesn't consume paid seats.
+A paid seat is consumed when you assign partners the Workspace Editor or Collection Editor roles.
+Learn about [adding paid seats](#adding-partner-licenses).

-> For more information on partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).
+> For more information on Partner Workspace roles, see [Partner Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-workspace-roles).

 To invite partners to a Partner Workspace, do the following: